-While a good quality soldering iron is critical for any soldering job, the solder itself is perhaps even more important.
+While a good quality soldering iron is critical for any soldering job, the solder itself is also important.
 There are many different brands of solder on the market, but the majority of these will be one of two types: lead based and lead free.

 Lead Based Solder